flutter/website/faq.md

 aesthetics.
 For example, app designs often require custom fonts, colors, shapes, motion, and more in order to clearly convey their brand identity.

-More and more, we see common layout patterns deployed across iOS and Android.
+We also see common layout patterns deployed across iOS and Android.
 For example, the "bottom nav bar" pattern can now be naturally found across iOS and Android.
 There seems to be a convergence of design ideas across mobile platforms.

-When designers choose to implement different app layouts for iOS and Android, Flutter makes that possible, too.
-Developers are free to check the mobile OS and render different layouts, though we find this to be not uncommon in practice.

 ### Can I interop with my mobile platform's default programming language?